 Center for Multicultural Education

-THIS EVENT HAS BEEN CANCELED.
 Do you enjoy listening to poetry?
 Are you looking for an opportunity to showcase some of your original work?
 If you answered yes to either of these questions, come to the CME for an exciting poetry event.
 The night’s program gives audience members a chance to hear some seasoned poets recite their original poetry, along with the opportunity to participate in an open mic session.
 Refreshments will be served.

 Voyage 2 Africa features participants learning an African dance, a performance by the best African dance group and refreshments.